connorzittrauer/CTEC-Demo/README.md

 ### Running Tests
-Since we are using Docker, we need to run the tests in a containerized environment instead of locally:
+Since we are using Docker, we need to run the tests in a containerized environment instead of locally.
+We compose down first to stop and remove all currently running containers (this avoids 'connection refused' errors):
 ```bash
 docker compose down
 docker compose run --rm backend go test -v ./...